Fainsteve/alx-higher_level_programming/0x05-python-exceptions/README.md

-On this we talk about python exceptions
+On this we talk about python exception